cronky/InferESG/backend/README.md

 1. Set-up a virtual environment

-> It's recommended (though not technically required) to create a virtual environment for the project by running `python -m venv .venv` to create it and `.venv/Scripts/activate` to activate it in your active terminal.
+> It's recommended (though not technically required) to create a virtual environment for the project by running `python -m venv venv` to create it and `source venv/Scripts/activate` to activate it in your active terminal.

 2. Install dependencies

 ```bash
 pip install -r requirements.txt
 ```

 > (VsCode) You may run into some issues with compiling python packages from requirements.txt.
 To resolve this ensure you have downloaded and installed the "Desktop development with C++" workload from your Visual Studio installer.
+Details on this can be found https://matplotlib.org/devdocs/install/dependencies.html#compiled-extensions

 3. Run the app

 ```bash